wp-plugins/thin-out-revisions/readme.txt

 == Changelog ==

+= 1.5 - Dec 17, 2013 =
+* [NOTICE] This release (1.5.x) will be the last version to support WordPress 3.5 and prior.
+* A new feature to thin out including the 'From' revision.
+* French resource included.
+Thanks to [mister klucha](http://wordpress.org/support/profile/mister-klucha).
+But some translations especially for the new feature are made by the author using auto translator.
+Don't blame him and tell the author improved translation.
+* WordPress 3.8 compatible.

 = 1.4 - Nov 6, 2013 =
 * New feature to delete old revisions as old as or older than assigned days.
 You can do it on the fly or daily as a scheduled task.